Sparkrai/gba_rustmulator/README.md

 # GBA Rustmulator

-This is my attempt at developint an emulator for the GameBoy Advance:registered: completely in Rust.
+This is my attempt at developint an emulator for the GameBoy Advance :registered: completely in Rust.

 ## Status